-Passing liquid poop frequently can be dangerous.
+Passing a completely liquid stool frequently can be dangerous.

 You may ask how.
 Well, the simple answer is ‘dehydration’.
 The more loose stools you pass, the more fluid you lose and the more likely you are to be dehydrated.